goetic-zoe/UFCFUR-15-3-Advanced-Artificial-Intelligence/README.md

 ### Prerequisites
 - Python 3.12.13
 - Jupyter Notebook and/or JupyterLab
-- Git LFS (for single command running without building CNN manually)
+- Git LFS (Optional, for single command running without building CNN manually)

 #### Storage Space
 This repository uses Git LFS to store a model trained using the jupyter notebook in this repo which is downloaded to be used as a default model for predictions